lupyuen/lupyuen.github.io/src/zig.md

 # Why Zig?

-_Why are we doing all this with Zig?_
+_Why are we doing all this with Zig instead of C?_

 Here's why...